merative/acd-containers/src/pages/installing/using-image-mirroring.md

 See Red Hat Openshift's [configuring image registry repository mirroring](https://docs.openshift.com/container-platform/4.8/openshift_images/image-configuration.html#images-configuration-registry-mirror_image-configuration) for additional details.

-Images for IBM Watson Annnotator for Clinical Data are available from the IBM Entitled Registry through December, 2022.
-To assist in migration and help ensure a smooth transition of your ACD product from IBM to Merative, the images for the three most recent [versions](https://github.com/merative/acd-containers/blob/master/CHANGELOG.md#releases) of IBM ACD have been mirrored to the Azure ACD Registry which is used for Merative Annotator for Clinical Data installations.
+Images for IBM Watson Annotator for Clinical Data are available from the IBM Entitled Registry through December, 2022.
+Images for Merative Annotator for Clinical Data are available from the ACD Registry.
+ACD consumers need to migrate from IBM ACD to Merative ACD by the end of December, 2022.
+To help ensure all ACD images are available during this migration period, we have mirrored recent [versions](https://github.com/merative/acd-containers/blob/master/CHANGELOG.md#releases) of the IBM ACD images from the IBM Entitled Registry to the ACD Registry.
+Credentials for the ACD Registry can be used to pull either Merative or IBM ACD images, once mirroring is configured for the IBM ACD images.

-In order to use any mirrored images, follow these steps to configure container registry and repository image source and mirror locations on your cluster.
+In order to use mirrored images, follow these steps to configure container registry and repository image source and mirror locations on your cluster.

 ### Configure mirroring to an existing mirror location